Although many healthy lifestyle programs state, ‘it’s not a diet’, the belief that being overweight is unhealthy remains.

 It comes with a list of rules?
 It’s a diet.

-Often the eating plans or lifestyle changes that replace calorie counting involve cutting out entire food groups, requiring diligent meal planning or eating substantially different from social norms.
+Often, the eating plans or lifestyle changes that replace calorie counting involve cutting out entire food groups, requiring diligent meal planning or eating substantially differently from social norms.

 No matter how alluring the names and the stated health benefits of many popular lifestyle programs, they are typically diets by another guise.

-You really are on a diet if you either think or declare:
+You are on a diet if you either think or declare:

 - ‘x’ food is better than ‘y’ food